Bringing home a new puppy is very exciting.

 Below are my tips for adjusting to life with your new puppy and making the most of the first few weeks.

 Note: some of the links below are affiliate links which means that we get a few pennies if you make a purchase, at no extra cost to you.
 Also, I may have, or have had, a working relationship with some of the brands/products I recommend.
 I only work with companies and product I truly love though.

 Tips for Making Life with Your New Puppy Easier

 1) Make sure you’re mentally prepared and clear your calendar

 The first few days after your new puppy comes home are a blur so it’s important that you are mentally prepared.

 You’re excited, might be a bit frustrated at times, and probably won’t have time to focus on much else.

 Your sleep may be severely interrupted, leaving you too tired to do much or not thinking straight.

 It may be difficult to leave your puppy alone if they are experiencing anxiety due to leaving their siblings and being in unfamiliar surroundings.

 Focusing on bonding with your puppy, and getting to know their personality, might take more time and energy than you thought.

-No matter what the reason, the first few days with your puppy will be all-consuming.
+No matter what the reason, the first few days with your puppy will be all-consuming and can lead to the puppy blues.

 I suggest clearing your calendar of obligations for the first 3-5 days after you bring your puppy home.